Building pages with Storybook

 Teams at the BBC, The Guardian, and the Storybook maintainers themselves build pure presentational pages.
 If you take this approach, you don't need to do anything special to render your pages in Storybook.

-It's straightforward to write components to be fully presentational all the way up to the screen level.
+It's straightforward to write components to be fully presentational up to the screen level.
 That makes it easy to show in Storybook.
-The idea is you then do all the messy “connected” logic in a single wrapper component in your app outside of Storybook.
+The idea is that you do all the messy “connected” logic in a single wrapper component in your app outside of Storybook.
 You can see an example of this approach in the Data chapter of the Intro to Storybook tutorial.

 It's less flexible if you want to load data incrementally in different places on the screen.